7cf148fd/pvrm/README.md

 The module will throw an error if the requested plate:
 * is longer than 8 characters, even after clean-up and space removal
-* contains illegal characters (eg, 'Q' letter, diacritics, etc.)
+* contains the letter 'Q' or other special/illegal characters
 * is a TVRM plate (eg 1-4 digits only, 2 letters plus 1-4 digits, or special A/F plates)

 I am doing my best to keep the module updated as fast as possible after auctions.